 - Rhode Island has no counties, it is instead divided into municipalities.

 - Rhode Island founder Roger Williams was the originator of the ideas written in the First Amendment; the government cannot infringe on the rights of conscience, including free expression of speech, worship, or the press.

 - The very first circus ever to be held in America was in Rhode Island in 1774.
 Early circuses were mostly just single performers doing tricks with animals, especially horses, to entertain crowds.
 Soon other acrobatic and animal acts were introduced too.

 Print this Rhode Island Map.
 Then label and color the cities and landmarks of Rhode Island.
 Use a student atlas to guide you.

-- Rhode Islanders held more slaves than any other New England colony and their ships carried as much as 90% of the North American slave trade in the years before the trade was outlawed.
-But later, Rhode Island was the first state to respond to President Lincoln’s call for soldiers to fight the South over slavery and Rhode Island desegregated its schools in 1866.
+- Rhode Islanders held more slaves than any other New England colony.
+The state’s ships carried as much as 90% of the North American slave trade in the years before the trade was outlawed.
+However, Rhode Island was the first state to respond to President Lincoln’s call for soldiers to fight the South over slavery.
+Rhode Island desegregated its schools in 1866.

 - The capital of Rhode Island is Providence.
 The word “Providence” was commonly used by early Americans to refer to God.

 - Rhode Island Reds are a breed of chicken that was developed through cross-breeding in Rhode Island and Massachusetts.
 It is the state bird of Rhode Island.
 You can play a little game called Road Island Hopping online just for fun.